Category filter

 • If Upload file is chosen, click on Choose file… corresponding to the Upload File field.
 Choose a script file that resides on your machine.

 • If Hexnode repository is selected, you will be asked to select the previously uploaded script file in the Content tab in Hexnode.
+You can also generate a script with the help of Hexnode Genie.

 6. The Script name field will be auto-populated with the name of the script file.